sathyamvellal/0adblog/source/_posts/2013-10-07-the-source-of-it-all-part-2.markdown

 While this certainly gives a fair idea of how the game begins, its worth noting some classes and features available in the source.

-The Core Engine modules are placed in [source/ps/][4] directory.
+The Core Engine modules are placed in [source/ps/][4] directory and they are used all over the source.
 A few of them are -

 1. [ArchiveBuilder][20]: Used to package mod files into distributable archives.
 2. [Console][21]: The in-game scripting console.